-- 3) Therefore a new statement is added in the ontology: {LightActuator, hasCommand, "on"} (cf. III-C and III-D).
-In consequence, the framework sends an event to the driver to indicate that the LightActuator must be turned on. - 4) The driver commands the light actuator through the Zigbee network.
+- 3) The rule causes a new statement to be added in the ontology: {LightActuator, hasCommand, "on"} (cf. III-C and III-D).
+The hasCommand predicate is detected by the Sensor/Actuator layer, and in consequence, the framework sends an event to the driver asking for the LightActuator to be turned on. - 4) The driver commands the light actuator through the Zigbee network.
 This actually turns the light on.